rsksmart/devportal-1.0/rif/identity/index.md

   - Credential requests protocol - a simple protocol for request, grant and receive credential case
   - The Convey service - transport content that does not fit into a QR code
   - Presentations timestamps - emitting and validating presentations with timestamps
+- About
+- Collaboration guidelines
+- Definitions
+- References

 ## Repos